Dan-gun, Hand Conditioning, and the Pseudo Soodo

-In the Taekwondo form Dan-gun, the blade of the hand is the weapon that makes contact with the target.
-However, I have not seen students doing any hand conditioning to the point where that blade would be hard enough to cause damage to an opponent.
+Most practitioners of Taekwondo would get to learn this technique during Dan-gun, believing the blade of the hand is the part of the weapon that makes contact with the target.
+While they are mostly correct, I have not seen many practitioners nowadays doing hand conditioning to the point where that part of the hand would be hard enough to cause damage.

-20 years ago, my first martial arts instructor started us on conditioning equipment and poultices which thickened our knife hand and shins.
-I don't train the edge of my hand that much anymore but I can probably see evidence of this training if I look close enough.
+35 years ago, my first martial arts instructor started us on conditioning equipment and poultices which thickened our knife hand and shins.
+I don't train the edge of my hand that much anymore but I can see evidence of this early training.

-One of the equipment my instructor introduced to us were large white candles.
-We would roll our knife hand blades into the candles that were in turn placed flat on the surface of a table.
+My master introduced us to this technique by conditioning the side of our hands with large white candles.
+We would roll our knife hand blades into the candles that were placed flat on the surface of a table.
 Then we would roll the entire blade back and forth pressing downward.
-After a few weeks of this we would gently 'smash' the candle to bits whilst it lay flat on the table.
+After a few weeks of this we would gently hammer the candle whilst it lay flat on the table.
+A few weeks after, we would hit the candle hard enough to crush the wax, again while it was flat on the table.

-My students nowadays have the option to pursue this, so I do highlight it as an optional part of their training.
-However, considering that most don't actively condition their hands, I have promoted a different soodo to the one that is commonly practiced in Taekwondo and Karate halls.
+Our students have the option to pursue conditioning of the hand - so I do present it as an optional part of their training.
+However, considering that most nowadays don't actively condition their hands, I usually present a variant to the tool as it is commonly practiced in Taekwondo and Karate halls.
 This is a variation where we use the corner of the heel palm rather than the blade of the hand.